rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 [![A speed limit sign labeled 45 FPS](awn-header.jpg)][awn-post]

-[Mason Remaley][awn-mason-remaley] published [a blog post][awn-post] covering Windows specific performance tweaks employed in his Rust game engine:
+[Mason Remaley][awn-mason-remaley] published [a blog post][awn-post] covering Windows-specific performance tweaks employed in his Rust game engine:

 > Normally, to make your software go faster, it has to do less work.
 This
 > usually involves improving your algorithms, skipping work the user won't see,